Algorithms for Distance Problems in Continuous Graphs: Mean distance in graphs with bounded treewidth

 \section{Mean distance in graphs with bounded treewidth}

 In this section, we discuss the computation of the mean distance in continuous graphs with treewidth $k$.
 The case of $k=1$ corresponds to continuous trees, one of the few graph classes for which linear-time algorithms are known~\cite{MeanDist23}.
 Thus, we focus on $k>1$.
-All our efforts will be on the computation of $\sumdist(\HH,\GG)$, from which $\mean(\HH,\GG)$ can be easily computed.
+All our efforts will be on the computation of $\sumdist(\HH,\GG)$, from which $\mean(\HH,\GG)$ can be easily computed (both parameters are defined in \cref{subsec:parameters}.)
 Again, we use orthogonal range searching, but now we need to efficiently retrieve sums of distances.
-We achieve this by representing the sum of distances between pairs of edges as volumes of collections of triangular prisms, which can be represented in a compact way.
+To do this, we compute the sum of distances between pairs of edges as volumes of collections of triangular prisms (see also~\cite{MeanDist23}), and represent them in a compact way.
+These representations can then be plugged in into the range searching machinery in order to obtain an algorithm as efficient as for the diameter.